From drawing to drama, and painting to musical performances, the arts play a major role in the life of a PBDA student.

 And there are multiple opportunities to showcase work and perform in front of an audience throughout the school year: the springtime Fine Arts Festival, an annual musical production, and performances by the Upper School chorus are just a few.

 Beginning in the Fourth Grade, students develop their talents in drawing, painting and pottery.
-In Seventh through Ninth Grades, students branch out into electives such as computer graphics and TV production.
+In Seventh and Eighth Grades, students branch out into electives such as computer graphics and TV production.

 Our Upper Campus music curriculum is comprehensive and sequential with a goal of increasing the growth, appreciation and love of music.
 Although some of the same content will be covered in different grades, it will become increasingly more challenging each year.